Moses Blah: Post-presidency

-The witness, a senior commander of the defunct Anti-Terrorist Unit (ATU) of exiled President Charles Taylor, claimed Vice president Blah was part of the conspiracy and participated in the killing of Bockarie in the town of Tiaplay in Nimba County.
+The witness, a senior commander of the defunct Anti-Terrorist Unit (ATU) of exiled president Charles Taylor, claimed Vice President Blah was part of the conspiracy and participated in the killing of Bockarie in the town of Tiaplay in Nimba County.

+Death

-Blah died early on 1 April 2013, two weeks and three days before his 66th birthday, at the John F. Kennedy Hospital in Monrovia.
+Blah died early on 1 April 2013, at age 65, at the John F. Kennedy Hospital in Monrovia.

-Personal life

-Originally trained as a mechanic, Blah was fluent in German, French and Arabic.